sorenroug/osnine-java/README.md

 The purpose of this project is to create an 6809 emulator that can be configured at runtime with a range of memory mapped devices.
+You can allocate RAM, load data into the memory and set up devices.

 Devices:
 * Acia6551 emulates a Roswell 6551 UART.